vexor/vx-promo/p/security.md

 __Credit card safety__

 When you sign up for a paid account on Vexor, we do not store any of your card information on our servers.
-It's handed off to Paypal, a company dedicated to storing your sensitive data on PCI-Compliant servers.
+It's handed off to [http://cloudpayments.eu/](http://cloudpayments.eu/), a company dedicated to storing your sensitive data on PCI-Compliant servers.